HenrySilvaCS/basicMLpy/index.md

 ### | basicMLpy.ensemble module contains the following functionalities:
 * An implementation of the Random Forests algorithm for regression and classification
 * An implementation of the AdaBoost algorithm for classification
-* An implementation of the Gradient Boosting algorithm for regression<br />
+* An implementation of the Gradient Boosting algorithm for regression